kanidm/concread/README.md

 In a multithread application, data is commonly needed to be shared between threads.
-In sharing this there are multiple policies for this - Atomics for single integer reads, Mutexs for single thread access, RwLock for many readers or one writer, all the way to Lock Free which allows multiple read and writes of queues.
+In sharing this there are multiple policies for this - Atomics for single integer reads, Mutexes for single thread access, RwLock for many readers or one writer, all the way to Lock Free which allows multiple read and writes of queues.

 Lock Free however has the limitation of being built on Atomics.
 This means it can really only update small amounts of data at a time consistently.
 It also means that you don't have transactional behaviours.
-While this is great for queues, it's not so good for a tree or hashmap where you want the state to be consistent from the state to the end of an operation.
-In the few places that lock free trees exist, they have the properly that as each thread is updating the tree, the changes are visibile immediately to all other readers.
+While this is great for queues, it is not so good for a tree or hashmap where you want the state to be consistent from the state to the end of an operation.
+In the few places that lock free trees exist, they have the properly that as each thread is updating the tree, the changes are visible immediately to all other readers.
 Your data could change before you know it.

-Mutexs and RwLock on the other hand allow much more complex structures to be protected.
+Mutexes and RwLock on the other hand allow much more complex structures to be protected.
 The guarantee that all readers see the same data, always, and that writers are the only writer.
 But they cause stalls on other threads waiting to access them.
 RwLock for example can see large delays if a reader won't yield, and OS policy